-Early Years settings
+Early years settings

-This will continue, whilst we review Early Years service models in partnership with Early Years consultants, Nursery Plus and the early Years Complex Needs teams.
+This will continue, whilst we review Early Years service models in partnership with early years consultants, Nursery Plus and the early years complex needs teams.

-Primary and Secondary settings
+Primary settings

 To request support from the Communication and Interaction Team for school aged children (reception onwards) continues via the newly established Communication and Interaction advisory clinic model, forming part of a new triage process to requests for support.

 This is used for access to all SEND support teams.
-This will then lead to a booking into a virtual Communication and Interaction advisory clinic appointment (hosted via Microsoft TEAMs, video enabled) to discuss a specific child where Communication and Interaction (Autism and or Speech Language and Communication Needs) has been identified as the Primary Need requiring advice and guidance.
+This will then lead to a booking into a virtual Communication and Interaction advisory clinic appointment (hosted via Microsoft Teams, video enabled) to discuss a specific child where Communication and Interaction (Autism and or Speech Language and Communication Needs) has been identified as the Primary Need requiring advice and guidance.

 You will be asked to submit:

-• Parent or carer consent (essential to proceed with advisory engagement)
+- parent or carer consent (essential to proceed with advisory engagement)

-• School based plan
+- school based plan

-• Graduated response tool – Communication and Interaction assessment indicator section
+- graduated response tool – Communication and Interaction assessment indicator section

-• Desired outcomes being sought from this request
+- desired outcomes being sought from this request

 The above will both inform, guide and support advisory advice offered.